redmorningyoga/redmorningyoga.github.io/tabs/projects.md

       project_excerpt: "Start your week right"
       img: ":project1_thumb.png"
       img_title: "img title1"
-      date: "Mondays 7:30-8:30"
+      date: "Mondays 7:30-8:30 am"
       post: |
-        These classes are design to start Your week right and feel good in your own skin
+        These classes are designed to start Your week right and feel good in your own skin.

-        🌿 What to Expect
+        🌿 What to Expect:

         * Small, relaxed group setting (max 10 people)